The birth control pill (also called "the Pill") is a daily pill that contains hormones

 makes periods lighter, reduces cramps, and is often prescribed for women who have

-the combination Pill often improves
+Taking the combination Pill often improves acne, and

-pills have also been found to protect against some forms of breast disease, anemia,
+also been found to protect against some forms of breast disease, anemia,

 ovarian cysts, and ovarian and endometrial cancers.